The Kurhaus Binz is a prime example of the resort architecture on Rügen

 Gastronomy in the Kurhaus Binz

-We visit the Kakadu-Bar, where a piano player entertains the guests in the evenings.
+We visit the Kakadu Bar, where a piano player entertains the guests in the evenings.
 Next to it is the Kurhaus restaurant, where we enjoy our breakfast and a fish buffet that is served here every Friday evening.
-There are fish pralines seasoned with chilli, sea fish variations of all kinds.
-The plates with salmon variations alone tempt you to taste every single one.
-Whether cold, smoked or warm, the fish dishes on this buffet even tempt meat lovers like Petar to get more supplies.
+There are fish pralines seasoned with chili, sea fish varieties of all kinds.
+The plates with salmon variations alone tempt you to try every single one of them.
+Whether cold, smoked or warm, the fish dishes on this buffet tempt even meat lovers like Petar to come back for more.

 Lounge, library and Kursaal